 3.1 Actions to be Taken in the Child's Originating Area

 Where a Child subject to a Child Protection Plan moves out of the home area, anyone who becomes aware of the plan to move or the move taking place, must inform the child's Lead Social Worker or, if not available, the Lead Social Worker's line manager.

 - Immediately inform Children's Social Care in the new area of the change in the child's circumstances;

 - Send the child's relevant personal details to the new area including a copy of the most recent Child Protection Plan;

 - Inform the 'home' Designated Manager (Children subject to a Child Protection Plan) of the changes;

-- Inform the Core Group of the change in circumstances;
+- Inform the Core Group members of the change in circumstances;

 - Attend any Initial Child Protection Conference in the new area.

 The Designated Manager (Children subject to a Child Protection Plan) will:

 - Ensure that all information is updated and the correct address is displayed on the List of Children subject to a Child Protection Plan;